sasagawa888/eisl/documents/COMPILER.md

 In C language, it is not possible to define a local function inside a function.
 GCC makes this possible with extensions.
 I used this extension to gain speed while ensuring static scope operation.
 However, the scope is different from that of Lisp.
+Note that clang does not support this feature at all.

 # Implementation of lambda
-lambda is originally an anonymous function, but I dared to name it to make it a C function.
+`lambda` is supposed to define an anonymous function, but C functions must have a name.
-The name is the file name of compile-file + natural number.
+The name is the file name supplied to compile-file + a natural number.
 Free variables must be retained for static scope.
 This was inspired by the GCL method.
 A list of free variables that must be retained is linked to the function name symbol of lambda.
-When accessing with the lambda body, it is done with nth function.
+Access from the lambda body, is done with the `nth` function.

 # Constraints of lambda
-You can nest lambda expressions up to triple.
+You can nest lambda expressions up to three deep.
 Any more than that will result in an error.

 Below is the quoted code from M.Hiroi's page.
-This is the correct code that adapts the ISLisp specification.
+This is correct code that conforms to the ISLisp specification.

 ```lisp
 (defun id-search (start goal)